bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 client-side validation in HTML and how to use CSS to effectively alert users when data is incorrect.

-By now you\'ve learned about the different HTML input types and how they validate the format of data, but there are additional attributes that you can apply to elements for further validation.
+By now you&apos;ve learned about the different HTML input types and how they validate the format of data, but there are additional attributes that you can apply to elements for further validation.

 ![](images/image048.png){width="6.5in"
 height="2.2104166666666667in"}

-First, let\'s explore how you can ensure that the user provides a value to a form field.
+First, let&apos;s explore how you can ensure that the user provides a value to a form field.
 This example of a log-in form contains two fields, one for the username and one for the password.

 It also contains a submit button to submit the form.

-If a user hasn\'t added a username or password and clicks the \"Submit\" button, the browser will allow the form to submit to the web server.
+If a user hasn&apos;t added a username or password and clicks the &quot;Submit&quot;
+button, the browser will allow the form to submit to the web server.

 But this is a waste of server resources because although the server-side validation will pick up the missing information and prevent the processing of the request, a HTTP request was still submitted.

-Let\'s improve this form by using client-side validation to ensure the user enters values to both fields.
+Let&apos;s improve this form by using client-side validation to ensure the user enters values to both fields.

 ![](images/image049.png){width="6.5in"